The White Storm 3: Heaven or Hell

-The White Storm 3: Heaven or Hell is an upcoming Hong Kong action film directed by Herman Yau and starring Aaron Kwok, Louis Koo and Sean Lau.
+The White Storm 3: Heaven or Hell is a 2023 Hong Kong action film directed by Herman Yau and starring Aaron Kwok, Louis Koo and Sean Lau.
 The film is a thematic sequel to the 2019 film The White Storm 2: Drug Lords, featuring a new storyline and characters.

 The film was announced in March 2020, with production slated to begin in July the same year.
 After going through several delays due to the COVID-19 pandemic, production for the film began in June 2021 and ended in October 2021.
-It is set for release on 28 July 2023.
+It was released on 27 July 2023.

 Plot

-During a drug raid operation led by Narcotics Bureau officer Au Chi-yuen, undercover officer Cheung Kin-hang was wounded in a gunfight and was rescued by drug lord Hong So-chai.
-While rehabilitating from his wound in Thailand, Cheung meets a girl named Noon, and plans to bring her back to Hong Kong, however, at this time, Hong discovers Cheung's undercover identity.
+Undercover police officer Cheung Kin-hang (Aaron Kwok) has been infiltrating drug lord Hong So-chai's (Sean Lau) cartel.
+One time during an accident, another undercover officer Au Chi-yuen (Louis Koo) also earns the trust of both Cheung and Hong and the three of them form a brotherly bond.
+When Hong's narcotics businesses in Hong Kong were busted by the police, Hong So-chai flees to the Golden Triangle with a wounded Cheung from friendly fire.
+Hong So-chai attempts to get his foot into the Golden Triangle's drug business with Cheung, isolated from the outside world.
+Au races against time to get Cheung out of Thailand before Cheung's cover is blown.